strapi/documentation/docs/user-docs/latest/content-types-builder/creating-new-content-type.md

    - Select an available category, or enter in the textbox a new category name to create one.
    - Choose an icon to represent the new component.
 3. Click on the **Continue** button.
-4. Add and configure chosen fields for your component (see [Configuring fields for content types](/user-docs/latest/content-manager/configuring-fields-content-type)).
+4. Add and configure chosen fields for your component (see [Configuring fields for content-types](/user-docs/latest/content-manager/configuring-fields-content-type)).
 5. Click on the **Save** button.